-- a solid foundation in applicable social, physical, and biological sciences, and in the humanities.
-Programs stress more than simple proficiency in these disciplines; they offer courses that feature an integrated, multidisciplinary treatment of subjects; - (2) awareness of current issues in the various disciplines and the ability to solve problems in their chosen occupations. - (3) the necessary academic background for graduate studies.
+- disciplines; they offer courses that feature an integrated, multidisciplinary treatment of subjects: - awareness of current issues in the various disciplines and the ability to solve problems in their chosen occupations. - (3) the necessary academic background for graduate studies.

 33 Faculty Regulations